Acacia acuminata – Raspberry Jam Wattle (plant)

 Care and Cultivation of Acacia acuminata

-Acacia acuminata prefers a loam/gravel soil.
-Well drained soil, fast growing and hardy.
+Acacia acuminata prefers a sandy/gravel and well drained soil.
+Fast growing and hardy.
 Likes a full sun position and is tolerant of dry conditions once established.
-Our plants have been treated with a commercial rhizobium inoculant.
+Fertilise sparingly.
+This species prefers a mediterranean climate (drier summers and wetter winters) and can be a little tricky in humid areas on the east coast.

 Only logged in customers who have purchased this product may leave a review.